vickneee/web-development-studies/labs/04 API Testing with Postman/worksheet.md

 (e.g., delete a user `https://api.example.com/users/123`, `https://api.example.com/:userId`).
 5. Click "Send" to execute the DELETE request.
 6. View the response data in the response body.

-These instructions provide a basic overview of how to test different API methods using Postman, along with examples of endpoints and request body payloads.
-Make sure to replace the placeholder values with actual API endpoint URLs, request bodies, and other parameters as required by your API.